joelouthan/theologic.us/content/posts/2-praying-through-the-lords-prayer/2018-08-23-the-lords-prayer-on-earth-as-is-it-in-heaven.md

 >
 >He said to them, “I watched Satan fall from heaven like lightning.
 Look, I have given you the authority to trample on snakes and scorpions and over all the power of the enemy; nothing at all will harm you.
 However, don’t rejoice that the spirits submit to you, but rejoice that your names are written in heaven.”

+We know that God created the heavens and the earth.
+In that, all the heavens and the earth belong to God.
+But let me ask another question:

-### Is the will of God absolute here on earth
+### Is the will of God absolute here on earth?

 When it comes to doing what he says he will do, absolutely so:

 >Isaiah 55:10-11 (CSB)
-For just as rain and snow fall from heaven and do not return there without saturating the earth and making it germinate and sprout, and providing seed to sow and food to eat, so my word that comes from my mouth will not return to me empty, but it will accomplish what I please and will prosper in what I send it to do.”
+>For just as rain and snow fall from heaven
+>and do not return there
+>without saturating the earth
+>and making it germinate and sprout,
+>and providing seed to sow
+>and food to eat,
+>so my word that comes from my mouth
+>will not return to me empty,
+>but it will accomplish what I please
+>and will prosper in what I send it to do.”

 When it comes to the salvation of His people, the answer is absolutely yes.